Meet the youthLEADarts Team and Partners

 Lori Sherritt-Fleming is an award winning author, educator, publisher and performer.
 Lori has been a mentor artist with the Royal Conservatory’s Learning Through the Arts Program, an educator at the Vancouver Symphony School of Music, an arts educator with Vancouver Biennale and has performed at the Vancouver and Surrey International Children’s festivals.

 She founded the Tickle Trunk Players, Theatre for Literacy Project over two decades ago and partners with non-profit organizations such as One World Schoolhouse to build libraries in underserved countries.
-Her award winning picture books include: “Hungry for Math: Poems to Munch on” and “Hungry for Science: Poems to Crunch on” with three more in the series due out starting in the spring of 2021.
+Her award winning picture books include: “Hungry for Math: Poems to Munch on”, “Hungry for Science: Poems to Crunch on” and “Hungry for the Arts: Poems to Chomp on”, with two more in the series due out soon.
 From a family of Irish storytellers, known as Seanchai, in her spare time, Lori travels the world looking for dragons, ghosts and ideas to inspire her next tale.

 Deirdre Potash, youthLEADarts National Team